angelaz/asaquilt/shelves1and2.md

 ![Traced plant pot](/images/pot.jpg)

 Here's the plant pot, as seen from the front and the back.
-I kept it pretty simple because this will mostly be covered by appliqué leaves later, anyways.
+I kept it pretty simple because this will mostly be covered by appliqué leaves later anyways.
 ![Front and back of plant pot](/images/potfb.png)

 Otherwise making this inner shelf was the same as the other 3 times.